brunogasparetto/AdobeConnectClient/entities.md

 ## Entities to Send and Receive

-Entities are objects with get and set methods and all of them are Arrayable, returning an associative array formatted as the Adobe Connect API needs.
+Entities are objects with get and set methods and all of them are ArrayableInterface, returning an associative array formatted as the Adobe Connect API needs.

 ### SCO